 Preheat the oven to 350 degrees F.

-For the onions: In a large skillet, over medium heat, add the oil.
-When the oil is hot, add the onions.
-Season with salt and pepper.
-Saute until caramelized, about 15 minutes, stirring occasionally.
+Heat the oil in a large skillet over medium heat.
+Add the onions, and season with salt and pepper.
+Cook, stirring often, until they are caramelized, about 15 minutes.
 Remove from the heat and cool completely.

 Using an electric mixer with a dough hook, whisk the yeast, sugar, garlic, 2 tablespoons of the olive oil, the warm water, and the caramelized onions together for 2 minutes to dissolve the yeast.
 Add the salt and flour.
 With the mixer on low, mix until the dough starts to come together.
 Increase the speed to medium-high and mix until the dough comes away from the sides of the bowl and crawls up the dough hook.
 Grease a mixing bowl with 1 teaspoon of the oil.
 Place the dough in the greased bowl and turn once.
 Cover the bowl with plastic wrap and place in a warm, draft free place until the dough doubles in size about 1 1/2 hours.

 Grease a half baking sheet pan (17 by 12) with 2 teaspoons of the oil.
 Turn the dough out onto a baking sheet.
 Punch the dough down and press the dough out to form the pan.

 Brush the dough with remaining 1/4 cup of the olive oil.
 Sprinkle the dough with kosher salt and coarse black pepper.
 Lightly cover the pan with plastic wrap and let the dough rest for 1 hour.
 Bake the dough for 30 to 35 minutes or until the dough is golden brown.
 Slice the bread into individual pieces or into sandwich slices.